kayleealexander/TidyText/TidyText.md

 -   This pulls up a window showing your data frame.
 -   Sort the songs according to their sentiment score by clicking the arrows in the upper right corner of the cell with the column name sentiment.

 You can now see the songs ordered according to their sum sentiment score.
 We can use this view to get a better insight into which songs in our visualization are represented in which areas of the graph.
 We can then add annotations to the graph to show the highest and lowest scoring songs, as well as the more neutral scoring songs to help the viewer understand better what the graph might represent.

+Order the songs according to their sentiment scores by clicking on the arrows in the upper right corner of the column name.

+<span style="color:red">**Question 13: Which song received a sentiment score of twelve (12)?**</span>

 Annotations need to be added to the graph by specifying the coordinates at which you would like them to appear.
 You can adjust the coordinates easily by playing with the values in order to get the text situated at the precise point you’d like it to.
 To add annotations (text and arrows) for the highest, lowest, and most neutral Queen songs to your visualization, run the following:

 ``` r
 queen_songs %>%